LaSalle Fish & Wildlife Area

 - The shooting of woodchuck (groundhogs) is prohibited.

 - Night and predator hunting is only permitted by daily permit cards from the self-serve check station.

-- Dog training is available in area 3 only.
-Check-in at self-serve check station.
+- Dog training is available in Area 3 only.
+Check in at the self-serve check station.